quasi-coherent/tern/README.md

 ```

-For a more in-depth example, see the [examples][examples-repo].
+For more in-depth examples, see the [examples][examples-repo].

 ### SQL migrations

 Since migrations are embedded in the final executable, and static SQL
-migrations are not Rust source, any change to a SQL migration doesn't force
+migrations are not Rust source, any change to a SQL migration won't force
+a recompilation.
+The proc macro that parses these files will then not be
-a recompilation, which can cause confusing issues.
+up-to-date, and this can cause confusing issues.
 To remedy, a `build.rs`
 file can be put in the project directory with these contents:

 ```rust